Modern Slavery & Human Trafficking StatementThe Modern Slavery Act 2015 consolidates various offences relating to human trafficking and slavery.

 This statement covers the activities of Melin Homes as follows:

-- We operate an effective energy strategy that aims to increase community awareness of environmental and energy matters and reduce fuel poverty.
+- We operate an effective energy strategy that aims to increase community awareness of environmental and energy matters and support affordable warmth;

-- Manages 4,000 homes and delivers a range of services and projects to build better communities.
+- We manage over 4,500 homes and deliver a range of services and projects to build better communities;

-- Has established itself as a market leader in the provision of care and support to older and vulnerable people living within the community and is well placed to secure new delivery contracts across South Wales.
+- We have established ourselves as a market leader in the provision of support to older and vulnerable people living within the community and is well placed to secure new delivery contracts across South Wales;

-- Maintains existing properties across the areas in which it operates.
+- We maintain existing properties across the areas in which we operate;

-- Is a major developer of new homes across South East Wales.
+- We are a major developer of new homes across south-east Wales.

-RiskMelin Homes controls risk through its Audit & Risk Committee and Risk Register.
-Its aim is to safeguard the assets of the company; ensure compliance with all statutory and regulatory requirements and maximise the chances of achieving the corporate objectives.
+RiskMelin controls risk through its Audit & Assurance Committee and Risk Register.
+Its aim is to safeguard the assets of the company, ensure compliance with all statutory and regulatory requirements and maximise the opportunities to achieve our corporate objectives.

 Responsibility for Melin’s anti-slavery and human trafficking initiatives is as follows:

-- Policies: The Performance & Business Intelligence Manager is responsible for managing and leading the development of new and existing policies and procedures across Melin through Melin’s Policy Gateway.
+- Policies: The Business Improvement Team Manager is responsible for managing and leading the development of new and existing policies and procedures across Melin through Melin’s Policy Gateway.
 All policies are subject to a sign-off process and include an Equality Impact Assessment.
 Modern Slavery impacts across a range of policies.

-- Risk Assessments: We state within our risk register that we will comply with all miscellaneous legislation but will make specific reference to the Modern Slavery Act in the future.
+- Risk Assessments: We state within our risk register that we will comply with the Modern Slavery Act and procedures for monitoring modern slavery requirements are effective.
 Production of our Modern Slavery statement will also mitigate some of our previously recognised risks.

-- Investigations / Due Diligence: Mazars our Internal Auditors have a forensics and investigations team that look at and examine any potential lack of probity.
-The work would be scoped and an appropriate fee charged.
+- Investigations / Due Diligence: TIAA, our Internal Auditors, will identify and examine any potential lack of probity.
+The work would be scoped and an appropriate fee charged if required.